EliaFantini/ada-2021-project-datastory/index.md

 To achieve that, we first tried to use a transfer-learning approach: train a classifier on the data obtained from the [Manifesto-Project dataset](https://manifestoproject.wzb.eu), which provides sentences of the two parties' manifestos over the years 2012, 2016, and 2020, labeled manually by experts to one of fifteen different topics/categories.
 Unfortunately, the data was too different from ours, and thus the resulting accuracy was not satisfying.

-We then proceeded with unsupervised clustering using Bertopic.
+We then proceeded with unsupervised clustering using [`BERTopic`](https://github.com/MaartenGr/BERTopic).
 This topic modeling technique leverages transformers and c-TF-IDF to create dense clusters allowing for easily interpretable topics while keeping essential words in the topic descriptions.
 The following plot summarizes the interesting results we obtained from clustering.

 <div style="text-align:center"><a href="/ada-2021-project-datastory/figures/topic-frequency-by-party.png"><img style="width:80%" src="/ada-2021-project-datastory/figures/topic-frequency-by-party.png"/></a></div>